mundschenk-at/wp-typography/readme.txt

 please upgrade PHP or continue to use version 4.2.2.

 == Changelog ==

+= 5.1.2 - November 25, 2017 =
+* _Change_: Updated to use version 5.2.2 of the composer package `mundschenk-at/php-typography`.
+* _Bugfix_: Removed some ambiguous diacritics replacements from the German language file.
+* _Bugfix_: Prevent of accidental loading of obsolete composer `ClassLoader` implementations from other plugins.

 = 5.1.1 - November 16, 2017 =
 * _Bugfix_: Shortcodes in the new WordPress 4.8 text widget work again.